 Material and Methods

 The site of investigation was Main Experiment Station, Department of Vegetable Science, Acharya Narendra Deva University of Agriculture and Technology, Narendra Nagar (Kumarganj), Ayodhya (U.P.) which is geographically located between 26.560 north latitude 81.840 east longitude.
 The altitude is about 113 meters above the mean sea level.
 Total 34 diverse tomato genotypes were collected and evaluated in randomized block design with three replications.
-The genotypes were analyzed and studied for 17 different parameters viz, Days to 50% flowering, Days to first fruit harvest, Polar fruit diameter (cm), Equatorial fruit diameter (cm), Number of locules per fruit, Pericarp thickness (mm), Average fruit weight (g), Number of fruits per plant, Number of primary branches per plant, Plant height (cm), Fruit yield per plant (g), Fruit yield (q/ha), TSS (º Brix), Lycopene content (mg/100g), β-carotene (mg/100g), Titrable acidity (%), Ascorbic acid (mg/100g).
+The genotypes were analyzed and studied for 17 different parameters viz, Days to 50% flowering, Days to first fruit harvest, Polar fruit diameter (cm), Equatorial fruit diameter (cm), Number of locules per fruit, Pericarp thickness (mm), Average fruit weight (g), Number of fruits per plant, Number of primary branches per plant, Plant height (cm), Fruit yield per plant (g), Fruit yield (q/ha), TSS (º Brix), Lycopene content (mg/100g), β-carotene (mg/100g), Titratable acidity (%), Ascorbic acid (mg/100g).
 The mean values of data were subjected to the analysis of variance as per the procedure described by Panse and Sukhatme (2000).

 The genotypic and phenotypic co-efficient of variation were calculated as per formulae given by Burton and De-Vane (1953).
 Heritability and genetic advance were according to Allard (1960) and genetic gain was estimated as per the method given by Johnson et al., (1955).